InVision Review 2026: Is It Still Worth Using for Designers?

 Prototyping and Interactive Hotspots

 This is where InVision started, and it still does it well.
 You upload your design screens — from Sketch, Adobe XD, or static image files — and connect them using hotspot areas.
-You can set transitions (slide, push, dissolve), define gesture interactions for mobile prototypes, and build flows that mirror actual user journeys.
+You can define transitions (slide, push, dissolve), set gesture interactions for mobile prototypes, and create flows that mirror a real user journey.

-It's not the fanciest prototyping engine in 2026 — Figma's smart animate and ProtoPie go deeper — but for getting a basic navigation flow in front of a stakeholder who just needs to understand the direction, InVision's prototypes work beautifully and come together fast.
+It's not the most technically sophisticated prototyping engine in 2026 — Figma's smart animate and ProtoPie both go considerably deeper — but for communicating a basic navigation flow to a stakeholder who just needs to "get it," InVision's prototypes are clean and fast to produce.
 Sometimes that's genuinely all you need.

 Freehand: Real-Time Whiteboard

-Freehand is honestly InVision's most competitive product right now.
-It's a collaborative whiteboard where teams can sketch, drop sticky notes, add images, build diagrams, and work together in real time.
-Think Miro or Mural, but built directly into the same place where your design files live.
+Freehand is, honestly, InVision's most competitive product right now.
+It's a collaborative whiteboard where teams can sketch, add sticky notes, drop images, build diagrams, and run workshops — all in real time.
+Think Miro or Mural, but baked into the same ecosystem where your design files already live.

-What makes it useful is the integration angle.
-You can pull live screens from your InVision prototypes straight into a Freehand board, which means your brainstorm sessions and design reviews actually talk to each other.
+The integration angle is what makes it useful.
+You can pull live screens from your InVision prototypes directly into a Freehand board, which means your brainstorm sessions and your design reviews can actually talk to each other.
 Not every team needs that, but the ones who do tend to love it.

 Boards: Inspiration and Feedback Hubs

 Boards are essentially mood boards and design review spaces rolled into one.
-You collect inspiration images, pin design screens, add annotations, and invite stakeholders to leave comments — all without them needing a full InVision account.
-They can jump in as guests.
+You can collect inspiration images, pin design screens, add annotations, and invite stakeholders to leave comments — all without them needing a full InVision account.
+They can comment as guests.

-Look, this feature deserves more attention than it typically gets.
+Look, this feature gets seriously underrated.
 For a freelancer presenting concepts to a client who doesn't want to log into yet another platform, the guest commenting experience is genuinely smooth.
-No app to download, no account needed — just a link and a comment box.
+No app to install, no account required — just a link and a comment box.
 I think this alone makes InVision worth considering for client-facing freelance work.

 Developer Handoff (Inspect)

-InVision Inspect lets developers click on any element in a prototype and grab CSS properties, measurements, and asset exports.
-It's similar to what Figma and Zeplin offer, though by 2026 Figma's dev mode has raised the bar considerably.
+InVision Inspect lets developers click on any element in a prototype and pull CSS properties, measurements, and asset exports.
+It's similar to what Figma and Zeplin offer, though in 2026 Figma's dev mode has significantly raised the bar here.

-Where Inspect earns its keep is in teams already locked into the InVision workflow.
-If your designers are uploading from Sketch and your developers are living in Jira, the handoff pipeline feels reasonably connected without much extra legwork.
+Where Inspect still earns its keep is in teams already invested in the InVision workflow.
+If your designers are uploading from Sketch and your developers are living in Jira, the handoff pipeline feels reasonably connected without much extra configuration.

 InVision Studio (Desktop App)

 InVision Studio is the company's full design application — a vector-based tool for creating screens from scratch, with built-in prototyping and animation support.
-There are things it does beautifully (the animation timeline is genuinely nice to work with), but I'll be honest: Studio has struggled to win designers away from Figma.
+It was ambitious when it launched, and there are things it does beautifully (the animation timeline, in particular, is genuinely nice to work with).

 Comments and the Annotation System

 One of InVision's oldest strengths is its commenting workflow.
-Stakeholders can drop pin comments directly onto designs, and designers can respond, resolve, or archive them.
-Sounds like a small thing, but having a visual conversation on the design — rather than in a separate Slack thread referencing "that thing in the upper left corner" — still saves real time on every project.
+Stakeholders can drop pin comments directly onto designs, and designers can resolve, reply, or archive them.
+It sounds like a small thing, but having a visual conversation on the design — rather than in a separate Slack thread referencing "that thing in the upper left corner" — still saves real time on every project.

-And here's something neat: the comment history is searchable and exportable, which becomes surprisingly valuable on longer projects with multiple review rounds.
-Past me would've loved that feature on some client work.
+Fun fact: the comment history is also searchable and exportable, which becomes surprisingly valuable on longer projects with multiple review rounds.
+Past me would've killed for that feature on some client projects.

 Integrations and Workflow Connections

-InVision connects to a solid list of tools: Slack (for comment notifications), Jira (for linking screens to tickets), Confluence (for embedding prototypes in docs), and Trello, among others.
-The Sketch plugin especially makes syncing designs a background task rather than a manual chore.
+InVision connects to a solid list of tools: Slack (for comment notifications), Jira (for linking screens to tickets), Confluence (for embedding prototypes in docs), and Trello among others.
+The Sketch plugin, in particular, makes syncing designs a background task rather than a manual upload chore.

-The Figma integration exists, but it feels somewhat half-hearted — you can embed InVision prototypes in Figma docs, but the deeper sync that Sketch users enjoy isn't really there.
-If you're a Figma-first team already, don't expect these two to work seamlessly together.
+The Figma integration exists but feels somewhat half-hearted — you can embed InVision prototypes in Figma docs, but the deeper sync that Sketch users enjoy isn't really there.
+If you're already a Figma-first team, don't expect these two to play together seamlessly.

 InVision Pricing in 2026

-InVision's pricing has shifted around over the years.
-As of early 2026, here's the breakdown.
-(Always check Invision directly for current pricing — they've adjusted tiers before.)
+InVision's pricing has shifted over the years.
+As of early 2026, here's roughly how it breaks down.
+(Always check Invision directly for the latest numbers — they've adjusted tiers before without much fanfare.)

 The free plan is genuinely usable for freelancers testing a single project.
-It's not designed to frustrate you into upgrading — I appreciate that.
-But the one-prototype limit will catch up to you fast on anything serious.
+It's not a tease tier designed to frustrate you into upgrading immediately — and I appreciate that.
+That said, the one-prototype limit will clip your wings fast on anything real.

-Annual billing typically saves around 20% compared to monthly.
-For teams going long-term, that math makes sense.
-But given InVision's recent history, some teams prefer month-to-month flexibility — and honestly, that's a fair choice.
+Annual billing typically saves around 20% versus monthly.
+For teams committing long-term, that math adds up.
+But given InVision's recent history, some teams prefer the flexibility of month-to-month billing — and honestly, that's a fair call.

 InVision Pros

-- Freehand whiteboard is genuinely strong and competes with Miro
+• Freehand whiteboard is genuinely strong and competes credibly with Miro

-- Clean, simple prototyping that non-designers can navigate without help
+• Clean, simple prototyping that non-designers can navigate without a tutorial

-- Boards work beautifully for creative direction and early alignment
+• Boards work beautifully for creative direction and early-stage alignment

-- The UI is approachable — getting new team members up to speed takes minutes
+• The UI is approachable — onboarding new team members takes minutes, not hours

 InVision Cons

-- Real-time co-editing falls short compared to Figma — you can collaborate, but it's not as smooth
+• Real-time co-editing is weaker than Figma — you can collaborate, but it's not as fluid

-- InVision Studio hasn't kept up with Figma or even Sketch in 2026
+• InVision Studio hasn't kept pace with Figma or even Sketch in 2026

-- Company stability concerns linger after the 2023–2024 layoffs; some teams are rightfully cautious about committing
+• Company stability concerns linger after the 2023–2024 layoffs; some teams are understandably cautious about committing

-- Prototype complexity ceiling — advanced micro-interactions and conditional logic mean switching to another tool
+• Prototype complexity ceiling — advanced micro-interactions and conditional logic mean jumping to another tool entirely

-- Mobile app feels dated — reviewing designs on your phone works but isn't delightful
+• Mobile app feels dated — reviewing designs on your phone is functional but not delightful

 Who Is InVision Actually Best For?

 Freelancers working with non-technical clients.
 If you're designing for a business owner who doesn't want to learn a new tool, InVision's shareable prototypes and guest commenting are exactly right.
-They click a link, see your work, and drop notes.
+They click a link, they see your work, they drop notes.
 Done.
-This is where InVision shines brightest.
+This is genuinely where InVision shines brightest.

 Teams already built around Sketch.
 The Sketch-to-InVision pipeline is genuinely smooth.
-If your whole team lives in Sketch and is happy with it, there's no compelling reason to rip out InVision's handoff and feedback layers.
+If your whole team has muscle memory in Sketch and you're happy with that workflow, there's no compelling reason to rip out InVision's handoff and feedback layers.

 Organizations running design workshops.
 Freehand is legitimately good for remote workshops — design sprints, retrospectives, journey mapping sessions.
-If you're running those regularly, having your whiteboard and design files in one place has real operational value.
+If you're running those regularly, having your whiteboard and your design files in the same platform has real operational value.

 Stakeholder-presentation-heavy workflows.
-Some design leads use InVision mainly as a client-facing presentation layer, keeping actual design work elsewhere.
+Some design leads use InVision primarily as a client-facing presentation layer, keeping the actual design work in other tools.
 That's a completely valid use case, and InVision handles it well.

 Who Should Look Elsewhere?

 Teams starting fresh in 2026.
-Look — if you're building a new design practice and aren't locked into any existing workflow, Figma is the solid recommendation.
-The collaborative editing, the component system, the dev handoff — it's more complete right now.
+Look — if you're building a new design practice and you're not locked into any existing workflow, Figma is the honest recommendation.
+The collaborative editing, the component system, the dev handoff — it's more complete right now, full stop.

 Developers who need deep handoff specs.
 Figma's dev mode has pulled significantly ahead.
-If your developers are demanding precise specifications, variables, and code snippets, InVision Inspect won't cut it.
+If your developers are demanding precise specifications, variables, and code snippets, InVision Inspect will feel limited by comparison.

 Teams needing advanced prototyping.
 Complex interactions, conditional logic, variables in prototypes?
 You'll outgrow InVision quickly.
 ProtoPie or Figma's prototyping engine will serve you better.

 Startups worried about tool longevity.
 This isn't a knock — it's just honest.
-If vendor stability matters to your organization, InVision's recent history warrants a real conversation before you commit to annual billing and deep workflow integration.
+If vendor stability is a key criterion for your organization, InVision's recent history warrants a real conversation before you commit to annual billing and deep workflow integration.

 InVision vs. The Competition